jwpkg/gitversion/CONTRIBUTION.md

   "postpack": "rm -rf lib"         // Remove the generated files to cleanup the workspace }
 ```
-And we use this to be able to use gitversion itself in typescript mode:
+And we use this to be able to use gitbump itself in typescript mode:
 ```json
 "bin": "bin/index-typescript.js",
 "main": "src/index.ts",